Sign In

 Hicks eventually secured access to the evidence and had it subjected to DNA testing.
 One of the roots of one of the hairs yielded enough DNA to obtain a profile, which excluded Hicks.

-Hicks was granted a new trial on appeal based on ineffective assistance of counsel.
+In 1995, Hicks was granted a new trial on appeal based on ineffective assistance of counsel.
 The court found that his trial should have pursued further DNA testing before trial to establish his client's innocence.
-The grant of a new trial was affirmed by the WI Supreme Court, not based on ineffective assistance of counsel, but in the interest of justice due to available DNA tests.
+The grant of a new trial was affirmed by the Wisconsin Supreme Court, not based on ineffective assistance of counsel, but in the interest of justice due to available DNA tests.
 In 1996 the DNA test results excluded Hicks as the perpetrator, and the prosecutor declined to retry him.

 Summary courtesy of the Innocence Project, http://www.innocenceproject.org/.
 Reproduced with permission.